strvcom/frontend-guidelines/project-guidelines/quality-output/security.md

 - Use minimally scoped credentials for running Github Actions
 - Use Github Secrets for storing environment variables for Github Actions
 - Don't reference values in Github Actions that can be set by users (e.g. PR title and body)

+## Further resources
+On projects that demand higher levels of security, we recommend studying and executing OWASP's [Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide/).